- What are the most common types of cancer?

 The pros and cons of screening

-In principle screening can enable early detection, early treatment and a better chance of survival.
+In principle, screening can enable early detection of cancers, early treatment and therefore offer a better chance of survival.

-However, some cancers are more of a risk than others.
-In part this is because some cancers grow more quickly than others – and tumour grade is one possible indicator of this.
-Sometimes cancer spontaneously goes into remission.
-And screening isn’t always an exact science.
-So people can also end up being treated unnecessarily, with possible harmful side effects.
+However, some cancers are a greater risk to our health than others.
+In part this is because some cancers grow more quickly than others.
+Tumour grade (how abnormal tumour cells and tumour tissue look under a microscope) is one possible indicator of this risk.
+On the other hand, cancer can spontaneously go into remission and partially or completely disappear without treatment.
+Screening, therefore, isn’t always an exact science, and people can sometimes be treated unnecessarily with possible harmful side effects.

-However, where you are in a high risk category, for instance where close members of your family have had this kind of cancer before the age of 40, then discuss screening with your doctor - as recommended in the guidance on Breast Cancer in Families from Breast Cancer Care.
+However, if you are in a high-risk category, for instance where close members of your family have had this kind of cancer before the age of 40, then discuss screening with your doctor.
+Also, read the guidance:

 - Breast, bowel, prostate and lung cancer are the most common cancers in the UK.